The-Osint-Toolbox/Geolocation-OSINT/README.md

  <li><a href="https://picarta.ai/">Picarta</a></li>
    <p>Picarta will predict where a photo has been taken in the world using Artificial Intelligence.</p>
  <li><a href="https://www.qgis.org/en/site/">QGIS</a></li>
    <p>Create, edit, visualise, analyse and publish geospatial information on Windows, macOS, Linux, BSD and mobile devices.</p>
+ <li><a href="https://cybdetective.com/quickgeolocationsearch.html">Quick Geolocation Search</a></li>
+  <p>This simple tool helps save a lot of time when gathering information about geolocation.</p>
  <li><a href="shademap.app">ShadeMap</a></li>
    <p>Year round map of sun and shade.</p>
  <li><a href="https://skydb.net/">Skydb</a></li>
    <p>SKYDB is the world's database about tall buildings.</p>
  <li><a href="https://skyscraperpage.com/">Sky Scraper Page</a></li>